 Recognised as the first point on the mainland to greet the morning sun, Mt Hikurangi is located on the east coast of the North Island.

-Location: Mt Hikurangi is on the Ruakumara Range, about 130 kilometres due north of Gisborne.
+Location: Mt Hikurangi is on the Raukumara Range, about 130 kilometres due north of Gisborne.

 Okitu Scenic Reserve, just minutes from central Gisborne, has been developed specifically as a place to teach school students about biodiversity and conservation.Location: The Okitu Scenic Reserve is located on State Highway 35 at the northern end of Wainui Beach, 7 km from central Gisborne.

 Te Tapuwae o Rongokako Marine Reserve lies about 16 kilometres north of Gisborne.
-The reserve contains eight marine habitat types including inshore reef, rocky intertidal platforms, sediment flats and more.Location: The reserve lies approximately 16 km north of Gisborne.
+The reserve contains eight marine habitat types including inshore reef, rocky intertidal platforms, sediment flats and more.Location: The reserve is 16 km of good road north of Gisborne.
 It can be reached via State Highway 35, with public access at Pouawa.

 back to top